 Seat Memory: Select coaches may be equipped with a memory package that allows you to set and store up different combinations of seat, steering wheel, pedal, and exterior rear-view mirror positions for up to three drivers.
+Available settings may vary by coach.
+Some coaches may not be equipped with all memory system options.
 For more information about the driver control memory system, refer to Newgle.